 But is the future African?

-Some say no, this is science fiction.
-Wakanda is a utopian vision of Africa without European colonialism and the plundering of its natural resources.
-The reality is a continent scarred by war and disease, dependent on aid from richer nations, facing the enormous challenges of climate change and population growth.
+No. Wakanda is a utopian vision of Africa without European colonialism and the plundering of its natural resources.
 It will take more than phone apps and smart cities to solve Africa’s problems.

-Other say yes, Africa has untapped potential that will shape our future.
-Europe, America and China all went through dark periods of war and crisis before emerging as global powers that changed history.
+Yes Africa has untapped potential that will shape our future.
 Trends show Africa is becoming more peaceful and more democratic and its young population is embracing the digital technologies that will be the key to the 21st century.

 - Who is the greatest superhero?
 Why do you think they are the best?

 - Draw a picture of your own utopian country.

 Some People Say...

 “We must find a way to look after one another, as if we were one single tribe.”Chadwick Boseman as Black Panther (1976 - 2020), American actor.

 What do you think?

 - It is generally agreed that humanity began in Africa.
 Our ancestry has been traced back to Lucy, a 3.2 million-year-old skeleton discovered in Ethiopia.
 Her descendants left Africa 70,000 years ago and spread across the rest of the planet.
 Over the last 400 years, the continent has been dominated by European interventions, from the Atlantic Slave Trade to direct rule and colonisation.
 Only after 1957 did African countries win their independence and start to determine their own future.